 Minca is recommended by Daniel of Layer Culture – most especially if you have an interest in nature, biosphere reserves and coffee!
 Here’s how to take a Minca day trip from Cartagena and why you should do this.

 When in Cartagena looking for a day trip or things to do close by, Minca should defiantly be on that list.
 Minca, located in the northern highlands of Colombia holds a very special place for anyone interesting in visiting biosphere reserves, national parks and other protected areas.

 In less than one day you can really get a feel for the surrounding of this small village that can be explored in 10-15 minutes.
 If you’re lucky, you’ll get to visit one of the many delights of this small village.
 It is known that Minca is one of the best places in the area to visit local farms and learn about organic coffee and chocolate production.

-Minca has become more accessible over the years for travellers and backpackers, and by travelling from Cartagena to Santa Marta you just need to get a small shuttle from the market area which leaves very frequently and you’ll arrive at the village in around 45 minutes.
+Minca has become more accessible over the years for travellers and backpackers, so to go from Cartagena to Minca it’s easy to travel from Cartagena to Santa Marta you just need to get a small shuttle from the market area which leaves very frequently and you’ll arrive at the village in around 45 minutes.